So, your kitty has been diagnosed with cancer in cats by a veterinary oncologist...

 Combining these three macronutrients at very specific levels permits a human to enter into a state of ketosis (increased ketone bodies in the blood).
 So, the body is called upon to use fats and ketones for energy, generally with the intention of weight loss.

 You would be right in suspecting that there is very little, if any, scientific study on this subject in animals, let alone in the context of disease.

 Generally speaking, cats need a high level of protein (more than dogs) as they are strict carnivores.

-I therefore recommend that you follow the nutritional recommendations of your vet to feed your cat in the way that is most optimal for it.
+I therefore recommend that you follow the nutritional recommendations of your vet to feed your kitty in the way that is most optimal for it.

-A diet high in protein will help your cat to feel good and maintain good muscle mass.
+A feeding regimen high in protein will help your feline friend to feel good and maintain good muscle mass.

-A sick cat could benefit from a little more protein, to help maintain muscle.
+A sick feline could benefit from a little more protein, to help maintain muscle.
 Be careful though, a diet too rich in protein (and therefore in phosphorus) can lead to kidney problems.

 As for grain-free food, that's a myth!